nitinmuk/budget-tracker/README.md

   * Enter deposits offline
   * Enter expenses offline
 ### When brought back online:
-  * Offline entries should be added persisted in backend(mongo db).
+  * Offline entries should be persisted in backend(mongo db).
 ## Contributing
 You are most welcome to contribute.
 There are following ways to contribute:
 1. Please raise a pull request.